-A deep depression over east-central Arabian Sea, https://lehren.com/news/india/articles/covid-19-cases-in-india-near-2-lakh-over-8-000-new-cases-for-3rd-straight-day-1591077507which intensified into cyclone Nisarga on Tuesday, is expected to make landfall near Alibaug in Maharashtra on Wednesday.
+A deep depression over the east-central Arabian Sea, which intensified into cyclone Nisarga on Tuesday, is expected to make landfall near Alibaug in Maharashtra on Wednesday.
 Alibaug is about 94 kilometre from Mumbai.

 Nisarga will hit as a severe cyclonic storm with a wind speed of 100 to 110 kmph gusting to 120 kmph.

-It is currently situated 200 kilometre away from Mumbai, the India Meteorological Department (IMD) said on Wednesday morning.
-It also said that heavy Rainfall is expected over coastal Karnataka, Goa, Maharashtra and Gujarat in next few hours.
+It is currently situated 200 kilometres away from Mumbai, the India Meteorological Department (IMD) said on Wednesday morning.
+It also said that heavy rainfall is expected over coastal Karnataka, Goa, Maharashtra, and Gujarat in the next few hours.

 Here are the latest developments on Cyclone Nisarga:

 A total of 13,541 evacuated in Raigad.
 390 people people have been shifted to a relief camp setup at a school in Alibaug, in view of the Cyclone Nisarga that will cross Maharashtra coast between Harihareshwar and Daman, very close to Alibaug between 1 pm to 4 pm today.

 Around 40,000 people have been evacuated to safer places till now from various locations (sea belt areas) of Maharashtra: Anup Shrivastava, Commandant NDRF.
 About 20 teams of the NDRF have been deployed across Maharashtra, which will be impacted by Cyclone Nisarga.